American convicted of spying in Russia, gets 16 years

 Yaroshenko, a Russian pilot, is serving a 20-year sentence for conspiracy to smuggle cocaine into the U.S. after he was arrested in Liberia in 2010 and extradited to the U.S.

-Russian officials have cast the convictions of Bout and Yaroshenko as politically motivated and pushed for their release.
+Russian officials and lawmakers have cast the convictions of Bout and Yaroshenko as politically motivated and pushed for their release.

+Leonid Slutsky, the head of foreign affairs committee in the Kremlin-controlled lower house of parliament, rejected Pompeo’s statement as “meddling in Russia’s judicial system.”
+He said Moscow is open to discuss Whelan’s possible exchange for “Russian citizens who have remained in the U.S. prisons on unfounded charges and in inhumane conditions.”